 Let me give you another example.
-A lot of guys do this, don’t do this and I think they should.
+A lot of guys don’t do this, and I think they should.
+They don’t write their own letters.
 People write letters for them.
 People write letters for presidents of schools and presidents of organizations.
-He just signs them and sends them out.
+They just sign them and send them out.
 I just think that is a lie.

-If Josh Etter, who is one of our directors at desiring God wants me to write a letter to ask our listeners to support, if he sends me the substance of the letter and it is written and I like it and I tweak a sentence here and a sentence there, I say to Josh, “I am not going to put my name on this without your name, period.
+Suppose Josh Etter, who is one of our directors at Desiring God, wants me to write a letter to ask our listeners for support.
+If he sends me the substance of the letter already written and I like it and I tweak a sentence here and a sentence there, then I will say to Josh, “I am not going to put my name on this without your name, period.
 Your name is going on there.
 You wrote this and I tweaked it.”
-But if he sends me an email that has got five bullet points: “please include these things in what you say.
-This statistic and that deadline and this condition of our budget and whatever,” and I take those five things and I write it, I will put my name on it.
+But if he sends me an email that has five bullet points and says, “Please include these things in what you say,” this statistic and that deadline and this condition of our budget and whatever, and I take those five things and write it, then I will put my name on it.

-So I realized that we get help in what we do.
-And I think, frankly, we should be way more than eager to give credit where credit is due.
-So I already wrote the forward to my book, I mean the word to the reader and I put in it thank you David Mathis for this and that because he has already done work in helping me assemble the pieces that went into that book.
+I realize that we get help in what we do.
+And I think, frankly, that we should be way more than eager to give credit where credit is due.
+So I already wrote the “Word to the Reader” for my book, and I put in it a thank-you to David Mathis for this and that because he has already done work in helping me assemble the pieces that went into that book.

-So my answer, Tony, to all the fears of putting somebody else’s name on your book with you is that God will honor that.
+My answer to all the fears of putting somebody else’s name on your book with you is that God will honor that.
 Publishers don’t like it.
 They don’t want two names on a book.
-Well, tell them you are going to be honest and you wrote this with so and so.
+Well, tell them you are going to be honest and you wrote this with so-and-so.
 And then God himself will honor that truth from us.

-So for those who are not aware, apparently, from what I gather, this is a pretty significant problem in the publishing world.
+So for those who are not aware, apparently this is a pretty significant problem in the publishing world.

 Evidently.
-I mean, I don’t know them, but I hear that that is the case.
-And, in fact, there was a scandal some years ago where—I won’t name any names—but a name of a well known person who has become a leader in the homosexual movement was found to be a ghost writer who actually wrote the books for three or four very well known Christians.
+I don’t know them, but I hear that that is the case.
+In fact, there was a scandal some years ago where a well-known person who has become a leader in the homosexual movement was found to be a ghostwriter who actually wrote the books for three or four very well-known Christians.
 And when I heard that, my heart just sank.
-It really sank my estimation of those men’s integrity sank several notches.
+It really sank my estimation of those men’s integrity several notches.

-And, you know, while I am talking, Tony, one other thing come to my mind.
+You know, while I am talking, one other thing comes to my mind.
 I believe that a book or an essay in a book is a craft.
 It is an art.
-When people appreciate writing they are not appreciating just a nugget of an idea that have incidental words around it.
+When people appreciate writing, they are not appreciating just a nugget of an idea that has incidental words around it.
 That is not what is happening.
 If this book is well written, people are enjoying the craft of writing.
 And who is getting the credit for the craft?
 The guy who did not produce the craft.
-And such is wrong.
+And that is wrong.
 It is wrong for people to be sitting there saying, “This is really good.
 This is effective.
 I am pleased with this.
 I am enjoying this.”
-And they are thanking God for pastor so and so and he didn’t have anything to do with that craft.
+And they are thanking God for pastor so-and-so when he didn’t have anything to do with that craft.
 That is just wrong.